essif-lab/framework/docs/terms/vocabulary.md

 typeid: vocabulary
 stage: draft
 hoverText: "Vocabulary: the sum or stock of words employed by a language, group, individual, or work or in a field of knowledge."
+glossaryText: "the sum or stock of words employed by a language, group, individual, or work or in a field of knowledge."
 ---

 ### Short Description